gardener/cert-management/README.md

       --pool.resync-period duration                        Period for resynchronization
       --pool.size int                                      Worker pool size
-      --precheck-additional-wait duration                  additional wait time after DNS propagation check --precheck-nameservers string                        DNS nameservers used for checking DNS propagation.
+      --precheck-additional-wait duration                  additional wait time after DNS propagation check --precheck-nameservers string                        Default DNS nameservers used for checking DNS propagation.
 If explicity set empty, it is tried to read them from /etc/resolv.conf
       --propagation-timeout duration                       propagation timeout for DNS challenge --renewal-overdue-window duration                    certificate is counted as 'renewal overdue' if its validity period is shorter (metrics cert_management_overdue_renewal_certificates)
       --renewal-window duration                            certificate is renewed if its validity period is shorter